yzziizzy/minetest_autofarmer/README.md

 Introduction:
 Adds automatic farming machines to minetest.
 They run on LV/MV/HV power from technic, and integrate with pipeworks.

 The planter will put seeds from the normal game plants (wheat etc.) and plants without seeds from farming_plus (farming redo?) onto available farmland in its front position.
-In case technic mod is available the higher the current level (LV/MV/HV) the bigger the farm.
+The higher the current level (LV/MV/HV) the bigger the farm.

-(TODO optional?): standalone version not requiring moreores/mesecons/pipeworks/technic (although those mods are AWESOME and RECOMMENDED)

 TODO: 	- finetune planter
-	- make technic/mesecons/pipeworks optional?
+	- do something with water/pipes?
 	- fix/create harvester
 	- tweak craft / default settings (feedback appreciated)
 	- test/squash/enjoy

-	- ohyeah, some pretty textures could be nice.. :S
+	- ohyeah, some pretty textures would be nice.. :S

 How to install:
 TIP: It's usually better to rename the folder to 'autofarmer' removing the trailing 'minetest_'.